 How do I get to Citi Field on event day?

-What is the closest airport to Citi Field?
+What is closest airport to Citi Field?

 How early should you get to Citi Field on event day?